Mom’s Best Potato Salad Recipe

 Bowl of Homemade Potato Salad with sliced hard boiled eggs on top and fresh dill.

-Mom’s Famous Creamy Potato Salad Recipe
+Mom’s Classic Creamy Potato Salad

 • Hard-boiled Eggs (8 total): Save two eggs to use for garnish on the salad.
 For perfectly cooked eggs, try our Instant Pot Method.